usepvm/pvm/readme.md

-pvm ls                  # Same as: pvm list pvm use 8.4             # Same as: pvm use 8.4 pvm cur                 # Same as: pvm current pvm rm 8.4              # Same as: pvm uninstall 8.4 pvm ? setup             # Same as: pvm help setup pvm fix                 # Same as: pvm repair pvm upgrade             # Same as: pvm update
+pvm ls                  # Same as: pvm list pvm use 8.4             # Same as: pvm use 8.4 pvm cur                 # Same as: pvm current pvm u 8.4              # Same as: pvm uninstall 8.4 pvm ? setup             # Same as: pvm help setup pvm fix                 # Same as: pvm repair pvm upgrade             # Same as: pvm update